Mike Williams (American football coach): Coaching career

 Williams got his first college coaching job at Southern Miss in 1990.
 After Curley Hallman left the Golden Eagles for LSU, Williams was the only assistant that stayed at Southern Miss under newly hired head coach Jeff Bower.
 Williams remained at Southern Miss through their 1996 season as a running backs coach.
 On December 20, 1996, Williams was formally introduced as head coach at Jacksonville State.
 Williams abruptly resigned after the fourth game of the Gamecocks' 1999 season.
 His all-time record at Jacksonville State was 9 wins and 17 losses.

-After remaining out of coaching for nearly six years, Williams accepted the posiiton of head coach at Greenville High School.
+After remaining out of coaching for nearly six years, Williams accepted the position of head coach at Greenville High School.
 During his lone season with the Tigers, Williams let Greenville to a record of two wins and eight losses.
 In 2006, former Williams assistant at Jacksonville State Jason Simpson hired him to serve as running backs coach at UT Martin.